hadiabdul9999/course_projects/README.md

-# My Portfolio
+# My Course Projects

-Welcome to my portfolio repository!
+Welcome to my Course Projects repository!
 Here, you'll find a collection of various projects I've completed as a freelancer and student.
 Each project showcases my skills and expertise in different areas of development.

 ## Projects